RobWhit5113/AdyenEcomNewStarters/README.md

 # Welcome to the Adyen ECOM starter guide

 ## Purpose
 The purpose of this repo was to create an easy way for Tech Support Trainers to quickly create realistic scenarios for new starters to practice using our tools.
-This repo is paired with the training problem document linked here (NEED TO ADD)
+This repo is paired with the [training problem document linked here](https://docs.google.com/document/d/1k9ox23-8zJSanYp7l7z1jNkQosH9qpNKMkK2RQmZn8M/edit?usp=sharing).

 ## Requirements
 * Code Editor